 4.2 Are there any necessary limitations to protect sensitive data?
+Questions you might want to consider:

 - Under which conditions will the data be made available (timing of data release, reason for delay if applicable)?

 Data have to be shared as soon as possible, but at the latest at the time of publication of the respective scientific output.
 Restrictions may be only due to legal, ethical, copyright, confidentiality or other clauses.
 Consider whether a non-disclosure agreement would give sufficient protection for confidential data.
 (This relates to the FAIR Data Principles A1 & R1.1)